 Case managers are health service professionals who work toward the goal of bettering the life and needs of their clients.
-Case managers will work with clients, the client’s family, community members, and other health professionals to address their clients’ individual and specific needs.
+Case managers will work with clients, the client’s families, community members, and other health professionals to address their clients’ individual and specific needs.
 Case managers are responsible for making sure their clients have the resources they need to meet their agreed-upon goals.
 As health professionals, case managers must also advocate on behalf of their clients as these individuals are often not in a position to advocate for themselves.

-Case managers also take into consideration the client’s values, cultural and religious beliefs when working with them.
+Case managers also take into consideration the client’s values, and cultural and religious beliefs when working with them.
 They must take into consideration any relevant state and federal laws, current best practice guidelines, and health insurance plan requirements and obligations.
 Documentation is expected at every level of case management as it is in most health service environments.
-This creates a record for the safety, well being, and legal protection of both the case manager and the client.
+This creates a record for the safety, well-being, and legal protection of both the case manager and the client.

 The roles and responsibilities of a case manager can be boiled down to a single word: coordination.
 These skilled professionals act as the intermediaries between stakeholders and health care providers to put clients in the best possible position for success.

-The first level of case management - intake - is the foundation for all other steps that follow.
-In this step, as much information as possible is gathered with an eye toward creating an accurate picture of the client’s current situation.
+The first level of case management – intake – is the foundation for all other steps that follow.
+In this step, as much information as possible is gathered with an eye to creating an accurate picture of the client’s current situation.
 This information is provided by the client and at this stage, the client’s needs are made expressly clear.

 Let’s dive in a bit more on what happens in this stage of case management.

-The information that is gathered at the first level, Intake, begins to organize and take form in level two - needs assessment.
-This is level, the case manager assesses all of the information at their disposal and develops an understanding with the client about what their needs and goals are what the road may look like to achieving those.
+The information that is gathered at the first level, Intake, begins to organize and take form in level two – needs assessment.
+This is the level, the case manager assesses all of the information at their disposal and develops an understanding with the client about what their needs and goals are and what the road may look like to achieving those.